nisaacdz/nisaacdz/README.md

 - 🛠️ Building: Still writing bug-fee Web or Native apps with **Express**, **Hono**, **Remix**, **NextJS**, **Tauri**, **etc**.
 (I don't learn frameworks, I just use them 😔)
 - ✏️ Designing: Thinking about how to turn great ideas into great software.
-- 🤖 Learning: Mastering a difficult skills efforlessly (too many to list on this small page 😔)
+- 🤖 Learning: Mastering a thousand difficult skills efforlessly (too many to list on this small page 😔)

 **Interested in:** Software Engineering and Design, Quantitative Trading, A lot of Money 🤑